+Operation is similar to the Groups box described above.
 Remove a Relationship by clicking on the X within the relevant filename box.
 Add a relationship by clicking within the Parents or Children boxes with the mouse and starting to type the related file name.
 Once you have typed three characters, all data files within the system which match those characters will be shown in a dropdown list.
 Select the one you require with the mouse or the arrow and tab keys.
 Adding the name of a file into one of these relationship boxes will also cause the inverse relationship to be recorded in that file’s Metadata.

 Once you have finished editing the Metadata, click on Update to save your changes.
 If all your changes are valid, the Metadata will be updated and you will be returned to the Metadata view.